In these uncertain times, Rosemary Jay offers her expert view on one of the crucial post-Brexit issues. It is a long read but worth it.

 To make the picture more complex, the UK has now replaced the provisions in RIPA on interception, communications data, retention and access to such data with amended and more detailed provisions in the IPA 2016.
 At the time of writing only a limited number of the provisions of the IPA 2016 are in force.
 The mandatory retention rules came partially into effect to replace DRIPA on 28 December 2016 and the new Investigatory Powers Commissioner assumed responsibility for oversight on 1 September 2017.
 However, not all the new rules on interception, communications data, retention and access to such data are in place.

-It is in the somewhat fluid legislative environment that the UK will have to prepare for any assessment of adequacy.
+It is in this somewhat fluid legislative environment that the UK will have to prepare for any assessment of adequacy.

 Making an adequacy decision – the formal process